dianathomas186-cloud/hotel-booking-cancellation-prediction-project-using-ML/README.md

 #  Hotel Booking Cancellation Prediction using Machine Learning

----

-##  Project Title

-**Hotel Booking Cancellation Prediction using Machine Learning**

----

-##  Objective
+##  Project Objective

-The objective of this project is to build a Machine Learning model that can predict whether a hotel booking will be canceled or not.
-This helps hotels reduce losses and make better decisions.
+The objective of this project is to build a machine learning model that predicts whether a hotel booking will be canceled or not.
+This helps hotels reduce revenue loss and improve planning by identifying potential cancellations in advance.

 ---